-There are two slightly different types of condensate traps that may be used in your configuration; an older style with a separate inlet adapter, and a newer style with a built-in adapter.
-Maintenance is the same, except that the newer style does not need an orifice gasket (Step 5).
+There are two slightly different types of condensate traps that may be used in your configuration; an older style with a separate inlet adapter, and a newer style with a built-in adapter (see Figure 11).
+Maintenance is the same, except that the newer style does not need an orifice gasket (Step 6).